By Yuki Kawakami

 My parents met in Osaka when Mum was in her final year of school and Dad was a university student.
 Mum was an occasional backup singer on TV and graduated with a degree in nihongo (Japanese), while Dad worked as a sales representative for a kimono dress and fabric company.

-They married in their 20s and enjoyed their life together for nearly a decade before I was born in 1987.
+They married in their twenties and enjoyed their life together for nearly a decade before I was born in 1987.
 With a baby on the way, Dad secured a job at a major Japanese real estate firm.
-He became a quintessential Japanese salaryman, leaving home before sunrise and returning late in the evening after Mum and I had fallen asleep.
+He became the quintessential Japanese salaryman, leaving home before sunrise and returning late in the evening after Mum and I had fallen asleep.
 He longed to spend more time with us, but could only do that if he accrued overtime and worked on public holidays.
 The gruelling schedule eroded his physical and mental health.
 He was eventually hospitalised, unable to move from extreme fatigue and severe abdominal pain.
 His company encouraged him to take a year-long leave of absence.

 Another reason my parents wanted to move to Australia was because they were concerned about the education system in Japan.
-They had witnessed their friends’ children spending their after-class hours doing rote learning at cram school.
+They had witnessed their friends’ children spending their after-school hours doing rote learning at cram school.
 They thought the Japanese education system didn’t teach children the lateral thinking skills required to work overseas and become a global citizen.

 I was four years old when we moved in 1991.
 Sydney was a world away from Osaka, where most of our extended family lived.
 We settled just north of the Sydney Harbour Bridge.
 None of us could speak English.
 Despite this, my parents sent me to a local Australian preschool part-time to gauge whether I could adjust to a new learning environment.
 On alternate days I attended a Japanese preschool.
-To my parent’s surprise, within a few months I expressed a preference for the Australian preschool, which nurtured freedom of creative expression and fostered independent thinking.
+To my parents’ surprise, within a few months I expressed a preference for the Australian preschool, which nurtured freedom of creative expression and fostered independent thinking.
 Largely because of this, our gap year in Australia turned into 17 years.

 I only spoke Japanese at home and Mum attempted to teach me nihongo with second-hand textbooks her friends gave us when we visited Japan.
 But I was adamant about improving my English, so nihongo classes were replaced by English tutoring.
 This meant my Japanese reading and writing skills stalled at a primary school level.

-I had limited contact with other Japanese in Sydney growing up.
+I had limited contact with other Japanese people in Sydney growing up.
 At primary school, I was one of only two Japanese students in my year, although the school was otherwise culturally diverse.
 At the time, my desire to be more like my Caucasian friends took precedence over my Japanese heritage.
 Perhaps, on a subconscious level, I felt that assimilation was the only way I’d be accepted, especially with the rise of anti-Asian rhetoric in politics and society during the ’90s.

 Mum sometimes packed cute bento boxes with yakisoba or soboro don.
 I would run to a corner of the playground and scoff down my lunch, then bolt back to wherever my friends were playing.
 Afterwards, I’d plead with Mum to pack me a peanut butter sandwich.
 We laugh about this now.
 I hear that these days school canteens in Australia sell sushi and many other foods from different cultures, a far cry from the meat pies, sausage rolls and sandwiches in my day.

 My only connection to Japan was through my parents and my maternal grandmother, who we visited on annual trips to Japan.
-Obāchan often sent me handwritten letters on Sanrio paper featuring Hello Kitty and Kero Kero Keroppi characters.
+Obāchan (grandma) often sent me handwritten letters on Sanrio paper featuring Hello Kitty and Kero Kero Keroppi characters.
 She used hiragana or simple kanji characters, as she didn’t want me to feel ashamed or embarrassed about my Japanese.
 Rereading the letters now, I wonder how Obāchan must have felt with her daughter, son and only grandchild all living abroad.
 She never seemed lonely, although she must have felt that way.
 Even when I cried in her arms when it came time to leave, she was full of warmth and positivity.
 She was a loving and supportive presence in our lives, even from afar.
 So when Obāchan’s health started deteriorating due to dementia, Mum and Dad made the difficult decision to pack up their lives in Sydney and move back to Japan to look after her in 2008.
-They took our beloved dog, Oscar – a Jack Russell cross fox terrier who’d joined our family a few years after we’d moved to Sydney.
+They took our beloved dog, Oscar – a Jack Russell-Fox Terrier cross – who’d joined our family a few years after we’d moved to Sydney.

 My parents encouraged me to move to Japan with them.
 So, at the age of 21, I found work as an English-language teacher and taught at 12 different elementary schools in Sanda City, Hyogo Prefecture.
 It wasn’t easy for my employer to find me teaching contracts.
 Numerous schools were reluctant to hire someone with a Japanese nationality to teach English.
 Despite showing proof that I was raised in Australia, they questioned my English abilities and implied they would prefer a gaijin (foreigner) for the role.
 The discrimination I faced due to my bicultural upbringing greatly affected me and made me long for Australia.
 After two years in Japan, I decided to return to Sydney to pursue a career in the arts and cultural sector, an industry I was always passionate about, with 15 years of experience in dance and the performing arts.